flipt-io/cup/README.md

 A configurable and extensible server for managing and exposing API resources directly from a target Git repository.
 It exposes a Kubernetes-like declarative API, which organizes resources into typed (group + version + kind) sets.
-Resources can be listed, read, updated and deleted.
+Resources can be listed, read, updated, and deleted.
 When changes to the state of a resource are made, the resulting calculated difference is automatically proposed as a pull or merge request on a target Git SCM.
 How resources map to and from API request payloads to files in your repository is handled by [Controllers](#controllers).
 Controllers are configurable and broadly extensible through the power of WASM via the [Wazero](htts://github.com/tetratelabs/wazero) runtime.